Become a lecturer

 / Lecture on a range of arts subjects - as defined: "The study of the history, social history, techniques and materials, design and manufacture and collections of: architecture, archaeology, painting, prints, sculpture, textiles, furniture, furnishings, costume, glass, jewellery, ceramics, enamel, metalwork, garden design and installation art; as well as the lives and influences of the artists, architects, craftsmen and patrons involved.
 We also include music, dance, theatre, literature and film."

 1. Attend a Society meeting of The Arts Society to see how our lectures are run.
 You can find your local Society here Please contact the membership secretary of the Society to arrange your visit.
 Some Societies charge a guest fee, this will be in the region of £5 - £10.
+Please note that many of our Societies are continuing to run their programmes online and you are welcome to attend an online lecture for this stage.

 2. Complete the online form Application to become an Accredited Lecturer for The Arts Society - this will include supplying references from two people who can comment on your lecturing skills.